ANALYSIS-The $15 billion scramble for Japan's Toshiba went from bang to whimper

 JIP eventually agreed to dispose of underperforming businesses in the event of earnings deteriorating - a condition from the banks to get 1.2 trillion yen in senior loans, people said.

 Then Chief Operating Officer Goro Yanase played a big role in consolidating the JIP proposal, multiple people said.
-He abruptly resigned in February, admitting to inappropriate use of entertainment expenses.
+He abruptly resigned in February, over inappropriate use of entertainment expenses.

 The retention of Shimada and, before his removal, Yanase, were bank conditions for the loans, the company said.